randomir/envie/docs/commands.rst

                       (by default, try find for 0.4s, then failback to locate) -v            be verbose: show info messages
         -q            be quiet: suppress error messages

-    For details on other Envie uses, see 'envie help'.

 ``envie list`` searches down only, starting in ``DIR`` (defaults to ``.``).